JPSC-PDRC-KEIO/jpscdocs_en/single/credit_cards_loans_s.rst

        | \______
      - \______ ten thousand yen
      - | 1. \______
        | 2.
-We did not repay in the past year
+I did not repay in the past year
    * - \______
      - | \______
        | \______